mattermost/mattermost-developer-documentation/site/content/contribute/server/feature-flags.md

 ### Add or update a feature flag for community.mattermost.com

 Note that this will set the flag for community.mattermost.com, community-release.mattermost.com, and community-daily.mattermost.com.
-It is not possible to set a rule for only one.
+It is not possible to set a rule for only one via Split.
+It is possible to set the flags only for one version of community via environment variables.
+This will require manual configuration by the SRE team.
+You can ask for support for this on community.mattermost.com via the `@sresupport` mention.

+To set a flag via Split for community:

  1. Open the split for your flag.
  2. At the top under the split name, select the "Cloud Staging" environment.
  3. Find "Set targeting rules" and click **Add rule**.
+   - The rule may already exist, in that case you can edit the existing one.
  4. Leave the rule set to "is in segment" and click **Select Segment...** and choose "community".
  5. Select the treatment you want community.mattermost.com to get.
  6. At the top right, click **Save changes** and confirm them on the next screen.